On Young Turks and Yes Men: Optimal Contracting for Advice

 42 Pages Posted: 29 Aug 2018 Last revised: 17 Jun 2021

 We study optimal contracting for advice by an agent about how much a principal should invest in a project.
-The agent has to be provided with incentives both to conduct research and second to accurately report her results are investigated in a model of optimal contracting.
-To motivate the advisor to collect and analyze the relevant data, her compensation must include a contingent component that depends on whether her reported findings are ultimately consistent with the outcome of the sponsor's project.
+The agent has to be provided with incentives both to conduct research and to honestly report her findings.
+To motivate research, the agent's compensation must include a contingent component that depends on whether her reported findings are ultimately consistent with the outcome of the sponsor's project.
 This endogenously creates incentives for the advisor to misrepresent the significance of her findings.
 For high-cost (low-cost) projects she wishes to overstate (understate) the magnitude of her research findings.
 To restore incentives for honest reporting, the advisor must receive an additional payment that offsets her incentive to equivocate.
 For high-cost projects the sponsor optimally mitigates expected agency rents by committing to ignore reports of highly significant findings, while for low-cost projects he ignores reports of mild significance.
 This continues to hold even in a setting where the sponsor has limited commitment power.

 Keywords: information acquisition, p-hacking, reporting bias, scoring rule

 JEL Classification: C73, D81, D82, D86, L14